Tamil Nadu Legislative Assembly: Madras Presidency

-The Assembly in Republic of India
+Republic of India

 In the Republic of India, the Madras State Legislative Assembly continued to be the lower house in a bicameral legislature.
 The first election to the assembly on the basis of universal adult suffrage was held in January 1952.
 According to the Delimitation of Parliamentary and Assembly Constituencies (Madras) Order, 1951, made by the President under sections 6 and 9 of the Representation of the People Act, 1950, the assembly's strength was 375 members elected from 309 constituencies.
 Out of the 309 constituencies in the undivided Madras State, 66 were two member constituencies, 62 of which had one seat reserved for Scheduled Caste candidates and 4 for Scheduled Tribe candidates.
 The two member constituencies were established in accordance to Article 332 of the Indian Constitution.
 The voting method and the plurality electoral formula were defined in The Representation of People Act, 1950.
 These constituencies were larger in size and had greater number of voters (more than 1,00,000) when compared to general constituencies.
 Multiple members were elected only in the 1952 and 1957 elections as double member representation was abolished in 1961 by the enactment of Two-Member Constituencies Abolition Act (1961).
 Of the 375 seats, 143 were from what later became Andhra state, 29 were from Malabar, 11 from South Canara (part of present-day Karnataka) and the remaining 190 belonged to Tamil Nadu.

 On 1 October 1953, a separate Andhra State consisting of the Telugu-speaking areas of the composite Madras State was formed and the Kannada-speaking area of Bellary District was merged with the then Mysore State.
 This reduced the strength of the Legislative Assembly to 231.
 On 1 November 1956, the States Reorganisation Act took effect and consequently the constituencies in the erstwhile Malabar District were merged with the Kerala State.
 This further reduced the strength to 190.
 The Tamil-speaking area of Kerala (present day Kanyakumari district) and Sengottai taluk were added to Madras State.
 According to the new Delimitation of Parliamentary and Assembly Constituencies Order 1956, made by the Delimitation Commission of India under the provisions of the State Reorganisation Act of 1956, the strength of the assembly was increased to 205.